 Provides a year of service summary for each faculty member so listed.
 Annually contracted faculty will be granted credit based on their percent of full-time annual contract plus any part-time service, not to exceed a combined total of 100% in any academic year.

-For current or past adjunctfaculty members, the years of service calculation will be based on the sum of the “percent of full-time” data from all previous quarterly contracts (including summer).
+For current or past associate faculty members, the years of service calculation will be based on the sum of the “percent of full-time” data from all previous quarterly contracts (including summer).
 If, for any academic year, the sum of the “percent of full-time” figures is greater than or equal to 300%, one year of service credit will be granted.
-If the sum is less than 300%, service credits will be prorated using 300% as a base.FACULTY WORKLOAD STANDARDS
+If the sum is less than 300%, service credits will be prorated using 300% as a base.

-Certification.

-As a condition for continued employment by the District, faculty shall meet or exceed certification standards and comply with all conditions pertaining thereto as set forth in Chapter 131-16 WAC as now or hereafter amended.

-Some workforce programs that shall be exempted from first aid and CPR training include but are not limited to Human Services, Office Administration and Accounting Technologies, Business Management, Early Childhood Education (as currently taught), and Criminal Justice (as currently taught; does not exempt Seasonal Law Enforcement Program).
+Emeritus Status.

+In recognition of the contributions of its retired faculty, an emeritus status of distinction may be granted to eligible retiring faculty who are members in good standing at the College.

+Eligibility.
+Faculty members with ten (10) or more years of continuous employment at the College, who retire as members of any Washington State Retirement System, and are in good standing, shall be eligible for emeritus status with certain lifetime privileges for their contribution to the College.

+Recommendation/Award.
+Faculty meeting the above eligibility requirements may request Emeritus status.
+Conferring of this title is not automatic upon retirement.
+The President will review requests and recommend those candidate(s) in good standing and who have demonstrated meritorious service to the College to the Board of Trustees for their approval.

+Emeritus Privileges.
+A complete listing of privileges can be obtained by contacting the Human Resources Office.
+Emeriti faculty member are not eligible for employee health benefits or compensation.

+Responsibility of Emeritus Faculty.
+Emeritus faculty who provide services to SVC in any capacity, will adhere to the Ethics in Public Service Act (Chapter 42.52 RCW) and SVC policies, including those governing the use of college facilities and conduct on college property or events.
+Failure to adhere may result in the emeritus status being revoked.

+Provisions of Employment Supersede Emeritus Status.
+Emeritus status is an honorary status and carries no formal employment relations, associated responsibilities or compensation.
+When an emeritus faculty member is employed by the College, whether as a post-retirement faculty member teaching on an associate faculty basis or in another capacity, the provisions of the employment shall prevail.

+FACULTY WORKLOAD STANDARDS

 Full-time Instructional, Counseling and Library Faculty Responsibilities.

 Full-time faculty shall meet the following general responsibilities: